-A.6.a Department bylaws provide procedures for conducting Department business.
+A.1.
+Department bylaws provide procedures for conducting Department business.
 They shall not conflict with the policies of the School of Education, Professional and Continuing Education (SOE), the University of Wisconsin-La Crosse (UWL) or the UW-System (UWS).
 In the event of such a conflict, the UWS, UWL or SOE policies or bylaws shall take precedence and the Department bylaws shall be amended accordingly.

-A.6.b The Department faculty is committed to developing graduates who embrace global perspectives within the teaching profession, respect the dignity of all learners, and demonstrate professional competencies enabling them to be effective teachers and responsible citizens in a diverse and dynamic world.
+A.2 The Department faculty is committed to developing graduates who embrace global perspectives within the teaching profession, respect the dignity of all learners, and demonstrate professional competencies enabling them to be effective teachers and responsible citizens in a diverse and dynamic world.
 The Department faculty subscribes to the Standards for Teacher Educators set forth in the Association for Teacher Educators.

-A.6.c The Department is comprised of teacher education programs including initial certification at the undergraduate levels (Early Childhood-Middle Childhood, Middle Childhood-Early Adolescence, Early Childhood-Adolescence developmental ranges).
+A.3 The Department is comprised of teacher education programs including initial certification at the undergraduate levels (Early Childhood Education and Elementary Middle Education.

-A.6.d.
-Department Programs:
+A.4 Department Programs:

-The department houses the following majors and is comprised of the following programs: Early Childhood-Middle Childhood - (ECE (previously ECMC)) Middle Childhood-Early Adolescence (EME (previously MCEA)) Early Childhood-Adolescence (EC-A)
+The department houses the following majors and is comprised of the following programs: Early Childhood Education (ECE) Elementary Middle Education (EME)

-The department houses the following minors:
+The department houses the following minors: Teaching English to Speakers of Other Languages (TESOL)

-Special Education (SPE)